catalyst-cloud/catalystcloud-docs/source/database.rst

 |Redis    |512       | 5         |1      |
 +---------+----------+-----------+-------+

 ***********************************
 Launching the new database instance
 ***********************************

-Based on the information we gathered in the previous section we will now create our database instance.
-This requires a private network on your project, to attach the database instance to.
+Based on the information we gathered in the previous section we are now able to create our database instance.
+This will require a private network from your project, that we can attach the database instance to.

 .. code-block:: bash